nodeshift/tutorial/cloud-native/README.md

 #### On Windows

 1. Launch Podman Desktop and on the home tab click on **install podman**.
-In case of any missing parts for podman installation (e.x. wsl, hyper-v, etc.) follow the instructions indicated by Podman Desktop on the home page.
-In that case you might need to reboot your system several times.
+In case of any missing parts for podman installation (e.g. WSL, hyper-v, etc.) follow the instructions indicated by Podman Desktop on the home page.
+In that case, you might need to reboot your system several times.

-1. After installing podman, set WSL2 as your default WSL by entering below command in PowerShell (with administration priviledges).
+1. After installing podman, set WSL2 as your default WSL by entering the below command in PowerShell (with administration privileges).

    ```
    wsl --set-default-version 2